 2021 Corporate Governance Statement

-In accordance with the requirements of Australia’s Workplace Gender Equality Act 2012 (Cth) DRA lodges reports for with the Australian Workplace Gender Equality Agency regarding DRA’s gender equality performance.
-The public data comprised in these reports is available for viewing below.
+DRA lodges its reports for the Australian Workplace Gender Equality Agency regarding our gender equality performance, in accordance with the requirements of Australia’s Workplace Gender Equality Act 2012 (Cth).
+The public data comprised in these reports is available for viewing.